The Human Truth Foundation

 Health:

 Cyprus does relatively well in encouraging good health, compared to many other countries.
-Cyprus comes in the best 20 for its adolescent birth rate28 (one of the lowest in The Mediterranean) and in its fertility rate16 (amongst the lowest in The Mediterranean).
-It does better than average when it comes to its average life expectancy13, its suicide rate36, its food aid and health contributions and WHO compliance37 and in its immunizations take-up38.
-But, things could still be better.
-Cyprus does worse than average when it comes to its smoking rate39 and in its alcohol consumption rate40 (one of the highest in The Mediterranean).
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+Cyprus comes in the best 20 for its adolescent birth rate28 (amongst the best in The Mediterranean).
+It does better than average in its average life expectancy13, its suicide rate36, its food aid and health contributions and WHO compliance37 and in its immunizations take-up38.
+Cyprus doesn't do so well in other areas.
+Cyprus does worse than average in terms of its fertility rate16, its smoking rate39 and in its alcohol consumption rate40 (amongst the highest in The Mediterranean).
+The number of overweight adults has increased by 14% between 1976 and 2016.
+Life expectancy in Cyprus improved by +7.9yrs in the 30 years from 1990, which is the global average.
+Cyprus's peak fertility rate was 3.62 in 1961.

 Years13